 Step Three: Assemble Your Seashells

-This goes back to your choice of adhesive.
-Simply assemble the shells and set them aside for later.
+Simply assemble the shells and set them aside for later, as shown below.

 Step Four: Creating a Cardboard Work Space